Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Cathedral.md

 **How can we use arches to hold up a cathedral?** - See how simple shapes can fit together to hold up a large structure, like a cathedral!

-Last initially checked on 2025-11-23 by Evelyn Bassett (ejb228@cam.ac.uk) and double-checked on 2025-01-11 by Jessica Trevelyan (jet81@cam.ac.uk).
+Last initially checked on 2025-11-23 by Evelyn Bassett (ejb228@cam.ac.uk) and double-checked on 2025-11-29 by Alice O'Hara (aeio3@cam.ac.uk).

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->